 After seeing, quite by chance, about this supplement in a television interview which Prof. Besant Puri (who formulated this supplement) gave in May, 2005, I rang up on the spur of the moment (and in desperation!) and offered the then PR lady at Igennus, to carry out a free 6 month trial of the supplement in return for publishing my findings to groups and internet forums who share an interest in this illness.

-She started to take Vegepa and after only a few months we both noticed a considerable difference in her ability to read and concentrate.
+My daughter started to take Vegepa and after only a few months we both noticed a considerable difference in her ability to read and concentrate.
 She took 8 capsules religiously every day and amazingly, in October 2006, at the age of 25, she felt able to enrol as a part-time student at our local university to read for a BA in South American Studies.

 Prior to this, she would not have been able to read for more than 10/15 minutes at a time as “brain fog” set in and she was left in a state of considerable pain, weakness and dizziness.